apache/pulsar/site/docs/latest/getting-started/LocalCluster.md

 ```

 {% include admonition.html type="success" title="No need to explicitly create new topics"
-content="You may have noticed that we did not explicitly create the `persistent://public/default/my-topic` topic to which we sent the `hello-pulsar` message.
+content="You may have noticed that we did not explicitly create the `my-topic` topic to which we sent the `hello-pulsar` message.
 If you attempt to write a message to a topic that does not yet exist, Pulsar will automatically create that topic for you." %}

 ## Using Pulsar clients locally